 The box-office success of Stallone’s “Expendables” movies is one thing that has kept them coming back.
 The first two of Stallone’s bad-ass geezer films – the first in 2010, the second last year — have brought in more than $575 million globally for Summit, which has scheduled the third installment for next August.

 Summit’s exposure was limited on “Escape Plan,” which was also known as “Exit Plan” and “The Tomb” during its development.
 Equity partner Emmett/Furla picked up about a third of the $50 million production budget.
-Some of that should come back from overseas, where the two stars still have significant followings.
+Some of that has been offset by foreign rights sales.
+It made %9.4 million from 35 markets over the weekend, and has brought in $14.3 million abroad so far.

 Schwarzenegger, two years removed from his stint as California’s governor, is set to start shooting a new version of “The Terminator” in April for Paramount.
 And Stallone will be back on the big screen at Christmas with Robert De Niro in the Warner Bros. comedy “Grudge Match.”